yukeshwarp/deepQuest/README.md

 # deepQuest Application Documentation

-> **Note:** This documentation is based on a code search of the repository.
-Some results may be incomplete.
-For further details, review the repository directly on [GitHub](https://github.com/yukeshwarp/deepQuest).

 ## Overview

 **deepQuest** is an AI-powered research automation platform featuring two distinct application flows: `dfsapp` (Depth-First Search Application) and `bfsapp` (Breadth-First Search Application).
 Both are built using Streamlit for interactive web interfaces and leverage LLMs (primarily GPT-4.1) and multiple web search APIs to automate, execute, and report on research tasks.